College Board: SpringBoard

 SpringBoard is a pre-Advanced Placement program created by the College Board to prepare students who intend to take AP courses or college-level courses in their scholastic careers.
 Based on Wiggins and McTighe's "Understanding by Design" model, the SpringBoard program attempts to map knowledge into scholastic skill sets in preparation for Advanced Placement testing and college success.
 Units of instruction are titrated to students within and across all school grades, providing a vertically articulated curriculum framework that scaffolds learning skills and subject test knowledge.
 Implicit in the course curriculum, the program embeds pre-AP and AP teaching and learning strategies across grade school levels and classwork.

 The curriculum applies to grades 6 through 12.
 Teachers are provided with formative assessments, professional training, and various teaching tools to track student progress.
 The instructional framework is integrated into the curriculum content and subject materials.
 SpringBoard also provides other Web 2.0 resources aimed at making the program more community-oriented.

-Truinfadores
+Triunfadores

-On June 23, 2020, The College Board and NBCUniversal Telemundo Enterprises launched a joint public campaign Truinfadores in order to help guide primarily Spanish-speaking families through their child's college planning process.
+On June 23, 2020, the College Board and NBCUniversal Telemundo Enterprises launched a joint public campaign Triunfadores to help guide primarily Spanish-speaking families through their child's college planning process.
 This campaign will offer funding to scholarships that are included in the College Board Opportunity Scholarship program that encourages students to apply for a chance to earn $40,000 towards their college tuition.
 These scholarships are open to any student, regardless of their citizenship status and are strictly reserved for students whose household income is less than $60,000.